Straight Key Night is looking for a new manager

-You must correctly log the entire exchange shown above in order for a contact to be valid, except for contacts with non-ZL stations, exchange only RST / Location / Name.
+You must correctly log the entire exchange shown above in order for a contact to be valid, except for contacts with non-ZL stations, you only need to exchange RST / Location / Name.

-We recommend calling “CQ SKN” rather than “CQ TEST” for clarity and to help promote the event.
+We recommend calling “CQ SKN” (or just “SKN”) rather than “CQ TEST” for clarity and to help promote the event.

 We recommend exchanging meaningful RST, not automatic “599”.

 One point per QSO with all required information exchanged.
 There are no multipliers.

 Logs and Summary Sheets

 Logs can be submitted in printed form by mail, or as Word, PDF or Excel documents by email.
 Please do not submit electronic log files such as ADIF.